essmkanyi/essmkanyi/README.md

 # Hiya, I'm Ess!

 Welcome to my GitHub profile!
-I'm a passionate Software Developer based in Nairobi, Kenya.
-Here you'll find a collection of my projects, contributions, and more.
+I'm a passionate and aspiring Software Developer based in Nairobi, Kenya.

 ## About Me